 Summary: The cost of double-glazing all of the windows in my home or sound-proofing critical areas is exorbitant and completely outside of my budget.
 There is no guarantee that by making this significant investment the issue will disappear.
 It will also not address the issue of being unable to use my backyard or open up the house for fresh air, as the noise issue will persist.

 Complained to the Aircraft Noise Ombudsman (ANO).
-Requested permanent noise monitoring near Parafield Airport.
+Requested permanent noise monitoring near Parafield Airport multiple times.

 Response #1 (27/11/2018): View the PDF

 Summary: The Aircraft Noise Ombudsman (ANO) say they have no powers to change anything and were satisfied with the responses provided by Airservices Australia.
-They see no value in pursuing noise monitoring despite the approved increase in potential flight numbers.
-Consistent with Airservices Australia, the ANO's response raises the question of their usefulness / existence.
+After an extremely lengthy wait and multiple emails, they see no value in pursuing noise monitoring despite the approved increase in potential flight numbers.
+They agree that there is an issue with the fraudulent movement numbers reported by Parafield Airport (aircraft movements are only reported during Tower operating hours) and are currently seeking more information on how they can report more accurate numbers.
+Consistent with Airservices Australia, the ANO's responses raises the question of their usefulness / existence.

 Contacted the City of West Torrens, seeking information on how their council facilitated a recent mail-out survey on aircraft noise (article behind pay-wall) to use as a basis for petitioning Salisbury Council to do the same.